 Music at Bunker Hill preserves the tradition of classical music in South Jersey through a series of affordable, appealing and accessible concerts.
 In addition to enhancing cultural life for South Jersey residents, underserved communities are reached through collaboration with ArtReach Philadelphia and youth education programs.

-Funding will help WTHPC partner with Music at Bunker Hill to bring an afternoon music concert to their location during Spring 2017.
+Funding will help WTHPC partner with Music at Bunker Hill to bring an afternoon music concert to their location during Spring 2018.
 The concert would take place in the original Bunker Hill Church, located in the village.
-The concert would have a historic focus, featuring the music of the year of the church’s founding - 1869.
+The concert would have a historical focus, featuring the music of the year of the church’s founding - 1869.